catseye/Robin/README.markdown

 * Informally test tail-recursive behavior (does an infinite loop leak memory?)

-### Implementation ###
+### Reference Implementation ###

-* Allow the `robin` binary to be installed on your `PATH`, and let it be configured to understand how to find modules for loading.
-This will likely involve a `.robinrc` file (or directory) in the user's home directory, which maps module names to filenames.
+* Allow the `robin` executable to be installed on your `PATH`, and let it be configured to understand how to find modules for loading, probably by requiring a "module path" passed on the command line.
+(You would probably typically write a little wrapper script, or alias, that sets this to where-ever you keep your modules; in which case, the executable itself doesn't even need to be on your `PATH`.)

-* Finish implementing execution trace by adding a `-t` flag to the implementation, and possibly making it prettier.
+* Remove execution trace facility.

+### Other Implementations ###

+* Build another implementation of Robin.
+This should probably wait, as even the fundamental semantics are still a moving target, and having to maintain two implementations is not so desirable.
+However, this will let me have a place to implement "practical" things that arguably don't belong in the reference implementation.

-* Allow the implementation to use a configuration file to specify which files (and where) to load for which modules.
+* Allow the implementation to use a configuration file (likely a `.robinrc` file (or directory) in the user's home directory) to specify which files (and where) to load for which modules.

+* Implement a selective execution trace facility (configured in the configuration file, probably) which starts and stops tracing at configured points during program execution.

 * Upon an uncaught exception, dump a backtrace.
 This should be based on the current continuation at the time the exception was raised.
-  Currently that is implemented as a function value in Haskell, which is not examinable, so that will have to change.
-Currently, also, line numbers are not recorded for each application, so that will have to change too.

-### Awesomeness ###

-* Using the `console` module, write `robotfindskitten` in Robin!